I don't know if you've noticed, but she ain't bad lookin' either...

 They Look Like Us Now: The Familiars intentionally provoke this reaction in the populace by revealing that there are not only obvious "monster" transgenics but also the human-looking X-series living among them.

 The Unmasqued World: by the end of the series, the existence of transgenics is known to the public and the identities of the X5s who could pass as humans are exposed.
 This leads to Fantastic Racism.

 Urban Segregation: most of Seattle (and any other American city) is slum, but there are still nice areas.
 They tend to have more security now.
 Additionally, citizens need special "sector passes" to move in between the different areas of the city.

 Weaksauce Weakness: Max (and all the rest of the X5s) doesn't manufacture enough serotonin due to flaws in the genetic engineering, requiring her to buy supplements of pure tryptophan (milk is only a stop-gap measure) or her seizures could get bad enough that she'd shut down every month or so.
 Her brother Jack died of this before the escape.
 This lead to some Worf Had The Flu moments when she wasn't able to get the medicine in time in the first season, but was later dropped without explanation.

 It was implied that when she was recaptured by Manticore, Max was "fixed" and thus, stopped having seizures.

-Would Hurt a Child: Max has no qualms about beating up a boy smaller than she is ("Exposure"), though given he a) has telekinetic powers and b) was looking forward to watching her die before she revealed that she was faking being ill...
+Would Hurt a Child: Max has no qualms about beating up a boy smaller than she is ("Exposure"), though given he a) has telekinetic powers (which he used to fling her all over the place before being Distracted by the Sexy as explained above) and b) was looking forward to watching her die before she revealed that she was faking being ill...